HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

    print("Get HA-Core")
 ```
 Or in words:

-If you want to use add-ons then the only option is to use HA-OS or HA-Supervised
+If you want to use add-ons then the only option is to use HA-OS or HA-Supervised.
-If you don't want add-ons and only care about integrations, then you can use HA-Core
+If you don't want add-ons and only care about integrations, then you can use HA-Core.
 If you decide to want add-ons you can now either decide between, giving away all of your possibilities and just have wasted 90 bucks on a pi 5 which isn't used more than 10% or having nearly every possible control about your system and not being restricted by your OS.

 Or click [here](https://community-assets.home-assistant.io/original/4X/c/c/e/ccef6f3b100c0ca1c135851dbdea598502440711.png) to see the overview of all installation methods
 # Setting up your kernel and security settings
-Follow the instructions given to you by the comments in each code section
+Follow the instructions given to you by the comments in each code section.
-To take affect, you have to reboot the Pi after editing the file
+To take affect, you have to reboot the Pi after editing the file.
 ```
 # execute the following to edit the config.txt
 sudo nano /boot/firmware/config.txt